joshcanhelp/josh-to-11/input/symlinked/posts/2009/2009-08-04-tracking-your-body-data-to-stay-motivated.md

 General Tracking
 ----------------

 There are three types of tracking you’ll want to do, especially when you first start: caloric intake, exercise, and general statistics.
 The big pain in the ass on that list is caloric intake, a topic I’ll cover in a future post (it’s safe to say that it played a major part in my weight loss then, now, and forever).
 The other two, general stats and exercise, can be combined together to make things easier.
-I made a [simple fitness tracking spreadsheet](https://www.dropbox.com/s/m4pcddvtgdk3sv3/fitness_tracking.xls?dl=0) you can use (it’s got all my data so you can see how I use it).

 What you track is up to you and depends on what you’re doing.
 I recommend, at minimum, tracking the following: